Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 On the sender, latency is the time that SRT holds a packet to give it a chance to be delivered successfully while maintaining the rate of the sender at the receiver.
-If an acknowledgement (ACK) is missing or late for more than the configured latency, the packet is dropped from the sender buffer.
+If an acknowledgment (ACK) is missing or late for more than the configured latency, the packet is dropped from the sender buffer.
 A packet can be retransmitted as long as it remains in the buffer for the duration of the latency window.
 On the receiver, packets are delivered to an application from a buffer after the latency interval has passed.
 This